st-tech/zr-obp/benchmark/ope/README.md

 ## Results

-Here, we report the results of the benchmarking experiments on OPE estimators.
+We report the results of the benchmark experiments on the three campaigns (all, men, women) in the following tables.
+We describe **Random -> Bernoulli TS** to represent the OPE situation where we use Bernoulli TS as a hypothetical evaluation policy and Random as a hypothetical behavior policy.
+In contrast, we use **Bernoulli TS -> Random** to represent the situation where we use Random as a hypothetical evaluation policy and Bernoulli TS as a hypothetical behavior policy.